Free Practical Network Penetration Tester Study Guide 2026 - Syllabus, Domain Weightage & Study Plan

 ℹ️

-Scoring method: Each correct answer contributes to the total score.
-A minimum of 70% correct answers are required to pass the exam..
-The exam may include unscored pilot questions — treat every question seriously.
+Scoring method: .
+The exam may include unscored pilot questions - treat every question seriously.

 Focus Areas

-What should you study for the Penetration Tester exam?
+What should you study for the Practical Network Penetration Tester exam?

-To pass the Penetration Tester certification exam, you should focus on these core domains.
-The exam tests your ability to apply concepts in real-world scenarios — not just memorise definitions.
+To pass the Practical Network Penetration Tester certification exam, you should focus on these core domains.
+The exam tests your ability to apply concepts in real-world scenarios - not just memorise definitions.

 ⚠️